rileysikes03/SOAR-automation-lab/README.md

 - Wazuh: Simulation environment for SOC activities.
 - The Hive: Case management system for incident handling.
 - Shuffle: SOAR platform for automation and orchestration.
-- Cloud infrastructure for scalable deployment.
+- DigitalOcean: Cloud infrastructure for scalable deployment.

 ## Steps